JujuAdams/Scribble/latest/faq.md

 ## How do I credit you in my game?

 You may credit me as "Juju Adams" or "JUJU ADAMS", whichever is most appropriate for your game, in any Latin font.
-My MobyGames is [here](https://www.mobygames.com/person/918360/).
+My MobyGames account is [here](https://www.mobygames.com/person/918360/).
 You may **not** use my social media avatar (from Discord or other social media) for any purpose and you should only use my name for a credit.